AdamCavaliere/Producer-Repo/sentinel/README.md

 ## Modify a consumer environment
 * Go to the Consumer-Repo that you cloned during the Producer Consumer demo setup
 * Switch to the development branch
-* Go into the research directory
+* Edit the `main.tf`
-  - `main.tf`
   - find the `resource "aws_instance" "web" ` stanza
-  - Comment out the tags
+  - Comment out the tags section
 ```
 /* tags {
     Name = "Research Instance"